 Then, the dispatcher came back on.
 “Track Warrant, when you’re ready, over…”

-Jakob told Klara, “This might be the train we get on, depending if it stops in Schriever or not.”
+Jakob told Klara, “This might be the train we get on, depending on if it stops in Schriever or not.”

 There was another silence as the train was too far away for the scanner to pick up the train crew side of the conversation.

-The dispatcher came back on, “Track Warrant Number 827-1, eight twenty-seven dash one.
+The dispatcher came back on, “Track Warrant Number 827-1, eight twenty-seven dash oh in ee.
 Addressed to the UP, Union Pacific 4739 four seven three nine West, double you ee ess tee.
 X in box 2 tee double you oh proceed from West double you ee ess tee Siding Switch Raceland, to the West double you ee ess tee Siding Switch Schriever on the main, em ay eye in track.
 X in box 3, tee H are double E, clear as last named point.
 This warrant has two boxes marked, 2 and 3, over…”

 The conductor repeated the warrant, but they couldn’t hear.